 Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income ("AOCI") within member's equity.
-This accounting update, which the Company elected to early adopt as of January 1, 2018, allows companies to reclassify from AOCI to retained earnings the stranded tax effects associated with enactment of the Tax Act on December 22, 2017.
-These stranded tax effects resulted from the requirement to reflect the total amount of the remeasurement of and other adjustments to deferred tax assets and liabilities in 2017 net income, regardless of whether the deferred taxes were originally recorded in AOCI.

-Accordingly, as of January 1, 2018, the Company recorded a net increase to retained earnings as a result of the reclassification of \$16,961 of such stranded tax effects previously recorded in AOCI, which were the result of the remeasurement of deferred tax assets from structured notes associated with the change in tax rates.
+This accounting update, which the Company elected to early adopt as of January 1, 2018, allows companies to reclassify from AOCI to retained earnings the stranded tax effects associated with enactment of the Tax Cuts and Jobs Act ("Tax Act") on December 22, 2017.
+These stranded tax effects resulted from the requirement to reflect the total amount of the remeasurement of and other adjustments to deferred tax assets and liabilities in 2017 in Net income (loss). regardless of whether the deferred taxes were originally recorded in AOCI.
+Accordingly, as of January 1, 2018, the Company recorded a net increase to retained earnings as a result of the reclassification of \$16,961 of such stranded tax effects previously recorded in AOCI, which were the result of the remeasurement of deferred tax assets and liabilities associated with the change in tax rates.

-In addition to the above treatment related to the Tax Act, the Company releases stranded tax effects from AOCI into earnings once the related category of instruments or transactions giving rise to these effects no longer exists.
-For further information on the tax effects reclassified, see Note 8
+Aside from the above treatment related to the Tax Act, the Company releases stranded tax effects from AOCI into earnings once the related category of instruments or transactions giving rise to these effects no longer exists.
+For further detail on the tax effects reclassified, refer to Note 8 to the financial statements.